-The solicitation of staff by sales people, other staff, or agents during on-duty hours is prohibited without Superintendent approval.
-Any solicitation should be reported at once to the Superintendent (Refer to Policy #5223)
+The solicitation of staff by sales people, other staff, or agents during on-duty hours is prohibited without Superintendent's approval.
+Any solicitation should be reported at once to the Superintendent

 PARTICIPATION IN POLITICAL ACTIVITIES

 Staff members may exercise their right to participate fully in the affairs of public interest on a local, county, state, and national level, on the same basis as any citizen in public or private employment and within the law.